inmanta/inmanta-core/docs/model_developers/modules.rst

   directory in the V1 format.
 * The ``requirements.txt`` file defines the dependencies of this module to other V2 modules and the dependencies to external libraries used by the code in the ``plugins`` directory.
 This file is not present in the V2 module format, since V2 modules defined their dependencies in the ``setup.cfg`` file.
-Dependencies with extras are supported by in the ``requirements.txt`` file using the ``dependency[extra-a,extra-b]`` syntax.
+Dependencies with extras are supported in the ``requirements.txt`` file using the ``dependency[extra-a,extra-b]`` syntax.
 * The ``pyproject.toml`` file doesn't exist in a V1 module, because V1 modules cannot be packaged into a Python package.